kyriaki-mvr/df-datefixer/README.md

 pytest tests
 ```

+## Contributing

+Contributions are welcome!
+If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are warmly welcomed.

+## Feedback

+If you have any feedback, please file an issue on the GitHub repository page.
+I am always looking to improve and appreciate all feedback, bug reports, and suggestions.

-## PyPI
+## Authors

-See the package on [PyPI - df-datefixer](https://pypi.org/project/df-datefixer/).
+Kyriaki Mavropoulou (kyriaki@quanterra.gr) - Initial work

 ## License

-`df-datefixer` is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+`df-datefixer` is licensed under the MIT License - see the LICENSE file for details.

-## Contributing

-Contributions and issues are welcome!
-Please open an issue or submit a pull request on GitHub.